Giancarlo Stanton: 2013: Injury season

-After having a career best .290 batting average, 37 home runs and .608 slugging percentage, Stanton had a good feeling coming into the 2013 season from spring training and participating in the WBC team USA.
+After having a career-best .290 batting average, 37 home runs, and a .608 slugging percentage, Stanton had a good feeling coming into the 2013 season from spring training and participating in the WBC team USA.
 On April 27, 2013, Stanton opened up with his first homer of the season, putting it over the scoreboard he hit last season off Jamie Moyer, and traveling an estimated 472 feet.
 Stanton was put on the 15-day disabled list three days later due to a grade 2 hamstring injury.
 He was re-activated on June 10, 2013.

 Missing six weeks, about 1/4 of the season, Stanton worked hard to regain his form.
-With only 116 games played he was not able put up equivalent numbers: for 425 at-bats he had a .249 average with 106 hits, 62 RBI and 24 home runs by season's end.
+With only 116 games played he was not able to put up equivalent numbers: for 425 at-bats he had a .249 average with 106 hits, 62 RBIs, and 24 home runs by season's end.
 Stanton was able to hit a milestone marker in his career.
-In a June 17, 2013 victory, Stanton hit two long home runs, one off former closer Heath Bell to take the lead.
+In a June 17, 2013, victory, Stanton hit two long home runs, one off former closer Heath Bell to take the lead.
 They were his 99th and 100th career home runs, making him the 9th fastest player to hit 100 career home runs.
 On the last day of the regular season against the Detroit Tigers, Stanton scored the winning run on a wild pitch to complete Henderson Álvarez's no-hitter.

 Stanton again displayed home run power but fell short of expectations due to his injury.